wp-slimstat/wp-slimstat/readme.txt

 * Uses WP timezone settings and date formatting
 * Has a lot of filters for content drill-down
 * Includes a detailed World Map

-## Requirements
-* Wordpress 2.9 or higher
-* PHP 5.x or higher
-* MySQL 5.x or higher
-* At least 10 MB of free web space

 == Installation ==